A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Introduction

 subject to

 where the admissible control set $\Uad$ is specified by

 with the real numbers $u_a$ and $u_b$ satisfying $u_a \leq u_b$.
-For the discretization of this control problem we consider variational discretization \cite{MHinze_2005a} and a $P_1$ discontinuous Galerkin approximation of the control variable.
-In both cases we employ the local discontinuous Galerkin (LDG) method for the discretization of the state.
+For the discretization of this control problem, we consider variational discretization \cite{MHinze_2005a}, as well as a discontinuous Galerkin approximation of the control variable \x{with piecewise linear finite elements}.
+In both cases, we employ the local discontinuous Galerkin (LDG) method for the discretization of the state. \x{For the notation and conventions, we refer to Sections~\ref{sec:regularity} and~\ref{sec:ldg}}.

-\paragraph*{Contribution:}For both control schemes we present a general estimate for the control and state errors.
-For the variational discrete scheme we in Theorem \ref{thm:nodisc_adjoint_representation} for $u\in H^{s}(\Gamma)$ $(s\in [0,1])$ obtain the error relation
+\paragraph*{Contribution:} For both control schemes, we present a general estimate for the control and state errors.
+For the variational discrete scheme, in Theorem \ref{thm:nodisc_adjoint_representation} for $u\in H^{s}(\Gamma)$ $(s\in [0,1])$ we obtain the error relation

-which only includes Galerkin approximation errors for the primal potential $y$, as well as for the adjoint flux $\bp$ and the adjoint potential $z$.
-For the fully discrete case we in Theorem \ref{thm:fully-discrete} obtain the error relation
+which only involves Galerkin approximation errors for the primal potential $y$, as well as for the adjoint flux $\bp$ and the adjoint potential $z$.
+For the fully discrete case, in Theorem \ref{thm:fully-discrete} we obtain the error relation

-which in addition to the Galerkin approximation errors for $y,z$, and $\bp$ also contains approximation errors for the auxiliary adjoint flux $\bp(y_h)$ and potential $z(y_h)$, as well as projection errors associated with the Carstensen quasi-interpolation operator $\pi_h$.
-We would like to emphasize that our numerical analysis is inspired by the techniques introduced in \cite[Chapter 3]{MHinze_RPinnau_MUlbrich_SUlbrich_2009a} and does not rely on the stability and continuity properties of the discrete solution operator associated with the LDG approximation scheme, thus differing from common practices in the literature, compare, e.g. \cite{WGong_NYan_2011b,JPfefferer_BVexler_2025}.
-In the fully discrete case we for the error estimation only rely on the uniform boundedness of the discrete optimal states $y_h$ in the $L^2(\Omega)$ norm, which one easily deduces from the structure of the cost functional together with the boundedness of the continuous solution operator.
-For our LDG approach with $P_1$ elements to approximate the discrete fluxes and potentials we obtain
+which, in addition to the Galerkin approximation errors for $y,z$, and $\bp$, also contains approximation errors for the auxiliary adjoint flux $\bp(y_h)$ and the potential $z(y_h)$, as well as projection errors associated with the Carstensen quasi-interpolation operator $\pi_h$. \x{It is noted that here and throughout the paper, the notation $A \lesssim B$ means that there exists a positive constant $C$, independent of the relevant discretization parameters, such that $A \leq C B$.} We would like to emphasize that our numerical analysis is inspired by the techniques introduced in \cite[Chapter 3]{MHinze_RPinnau_MUlbrich_SUlbrich_2009a} and does not rely on the stability and continuity properties of the discrete solution operator associated with the LDG approximation scheme, thus differing from common practices in the literature; compare, e.g., \cite{WGong_NYan_2011b,JPfefferer_BVexler_2025}.
+In the fully discrete case, for the error estimation we only rely on the uniform boundedness of the discrete optimal states $y_h$ in the $L^2(\Omega)$ norm, which can be easily deduced from the structure of the cost functional together with the boundedness of the continuous solution operator.
+For our LDG approach with \x{linear finite} elements for the approximation of the discrete fluxes and potentials, we obtain